AurelieV/meetup-node-loopback/README.md

 * `npm install`
 * `bower install` in client directory
 * `slc run`
-* Have a mongo database running or change the db to the original memory one
+* Have a mongo database running or change the db to the original memory one (go to tag step1 for example)